ciaralynch72/destination_unknown/README.md

 In order for me to work throught the logic of how the game would work and what python code I would need to write I created a flow chart using Lucid Chart.
 It was very beneficial for me to have a flow chart while working on this game as it kept me focused on the task at hand and allow me to build out the basic code to create this site.
 As new student of python I found this helped me greatly to get a grasp of the task at hand and to break it down into simple code I could write myself.

 ![Flow Chart](docs/readme_images/word_app_flow.JPG)

+## Design Choices

+When creating this game I decided to use some colored fonts to help with the user experience.
+As the game is called Destination Unknown I decided to use colors that are found on the globe, green and blue and I also added some yellow and red too for the user to differenctiate different results.

+I had written the functions so that only uppercase letters could be entered but as a user I found this frustrating so I removed it so that it would accept either lower or upper case and I found it made the game more enjoyable.

+I sped up the time sleep function as the more I played the game the less I, as a user, wanted to play.

+I also increased the amount of chances the user gets from 1.2 * the lenght of the destination to 1.5* as some of the countries are really tricky.
+I found as a user I wanted to have a few more guesses.

 ## Features
 #### Title